-LEARNING OBJECTIVES AND QUESTIONS FOR EACH EPISODE KEY VOCABULARY EPISODE 1: LIKE AN OAK TREE Concentration camp Deport LEARNING OBJECTIVES Extermination Students will: camp Genocide - Appreciate the intergenerational impact of the Holocaust.
-Holocaust - Consider the role of upstanders during the Holocaust.
-Perpetrator - Articulate how the lessons of the Holocaust are significant today.
-Refugee Stateless QUESTIONS FOR DISCUSSION, WRITING, AND REFLECTION - The opening voice observes, "mankind had suffered so much [during the Holocaust] that they would understand war was not the answer."
-Do you think this hope for a more peace ful future has been realized? - Hana's maiden name, Dubova, means "oak tree."
-From what you've learned so far, how w Hana like an oak tree?
-How might these qualities have served her during the difficult war years? • - Rachael talks about the guilt that her grandmother carried and that she herself experience while working on the podcast.
-Why do you think so many survivors of genocide and their families struggle with feelings of guilt? - Rachael shares that Hana was saved by the "kindness of strangers."
-What do you think sh means?
-What do you know about the role upstanders played during the Holocaust? e - Hana comments that her family knew things were bad at the onset of the war, but that wl was yet to come was beyond comprehension.
-How do you think her family's outlook migh have affected their decisions?
-What can we learn from hindsight that can help us with ho W we approach problems in today's world? - Hana describes the Holocaust as "an indescribable black page of history" and Rachael tell: 2 us that this podcast is about what happens when you "turn the page."
+LEARNING OBJECTIVES AND QUESTIONS FOR EACH EPISODE KEY VOCABULARY EPISODE 1: LIKE AN OAK TREE Concentration camp LEARNING OBJECTIVES Deport Extermination camp Students will: - Appreciate the intergenerational impact of the Holocaust. - Consider the importance of upstanders during the Holocaust. - Articulate how the lessons of the Holocaust are significant today.
+Genocide Holocaust Perpetrator Refugee Stateless QUESTIONS FOR DISCUSSION, WRITING, AND REFLECTION The opening voice observes, "mankind had suffered so much [during the Holocaust] that they would understand war was not the answer."
+Do you think this hope for a more peaceful future has been realized?
+Hana's maiden name, Dubova, means "oak tree."
+From what you've learned so far, how was Hana like an oak tree?
+How might these qualities have served her during the difficult war years?
+Rachael talks about the guilt that her grandmother carried and that she herself experienced while working on the podcast.
+Why do you think so many survivors of genocide and their families struggle with feelings of guilt?
+Rachael shares that Hana was saved by the "kindness of strangers."
+What do you think she means?
+What do you know about the role of upstanders during the Holocaust?
+Is being an upstander the same as showing the "kindness of strangers"?
+How is it similar and how is it different?
+Hana comments that her family knew things were bad at the onset of the war, but that what was yet to come was beyond comprehension.
+How do you think her family's outlook might have affected their decisions?
+Many times, people have the feeling that the Jews of Europe were passive in the face of the approaching tragedy.
+What insights does Hana give into this attitude?
+What can we learn from hindsight that can help us with how we approach problems in today's world?
+Hana describes the Holocaust as "an indescribable black page of history" and Rachael tells us that this podcast is about what happens when you "turn the page."
 What do you think Rachael hopes to achieve through telling her grandmother's story?

-RESOURCES AND LINKS - Explore Echoes & Reflections' Holocaust Definitions and Timeline of the Holocaust to ensure ure common understanding of the historical period. - Explore the historical background of the Jewish community in the Czech Republic (Czechoslovakia) and review Flight from Prague from Yad Vashem's Shoah Resource Cent ter.
+- Explore Echoes & Reflections' Holocaust Definitions and Timeline of the Holocaust to ensure common understanding of the historical period. - Explore the historical background of the Jewish community in the Czech Republic (Czechoslovakia) and review Flight from Prague from Yad Vashem's Shoah Resource Center.